Zero modes and index theorems for non-Hermitian Dirac fermions: Summary and discussion

 \acknowledgments

+The author is thankful to Christopher A.\ Leong and Vladimir Juri\v ci\' c for critical reading of the manuscript.
 B.R.\ was supported by NSF CAREER Grant No.~DMR-2238679 (USA) and thanks ANRF, India, for support through the Vajra scheme VJR/2022/000022.
-The author is thankful to Christopher A.\ Leong and Vladimir Juri\v ci\' c for critical reading of the manuscript.